emer/axon/chans/README.md

+# Chans: Channels of all types

+`chans.go` contains `Chans` which defines the basic `E, L, I, K` channels.

+Other channels are described below.
+There are various `_plot` directories with simple programs to plot the various functions and explore parameters.

-# Glong: longer time-scale conductances from GABA-B / GIRK and NMDA receptors
+# Longer time-scale conductances from GABA-B / GIRK and NMDA receptors

 This package implements two complementary conductances, GABA-B / GIRK and NMDA, that have relatively long time constants (on the order of 100-200 msec) and thus drive these longer-scale dynamics in neurons, beyond the basic AMPA and GABA-A channels with short ~10 msec time constants.
 In addition to their longer time constants, these neurons have interesting mirror-image rectification properties (voltage dependencies), inward and outward, which are a critical part of their function (Sanders et al, 2013).

-# GABA-B / GIRK
+## GABA-B / GIRK

 GABA-B is an inhibitory channel activated by the usual GABA inhibitory neurotransmitter, which is coupled to the GIRK *G-protein coupled inwardly rectifying potassium (K) channel*.
 It is ubiquitous in the brain, and is likely essential for basic neural function (especially in spiking networks from a computational perspective).
 The inward rectification is caused by a Mg+ ion block *from the inside* of the neuron, which means that these channels are most open when the neuron is hyperpolarized (inactive), and thus it serves to *keep inactive neurons inactive*.

 In standard Leabra rate-code neurons using FFFB inhibition, the continuous nature of the GABA-A type inhibition serves this function already, so these GABA-B channels have not been as important, but whenever a discrete spiking function has been used along with FFFB inhibition or direct interneuron inhibition, there is a strong tendency for every neuron to fire at some point, in a rolling fashion, because neurons that are initially inhibited during the first round of firing can just pop back up once that initial wave of associated GABA-A inhibition passes.
 This is especially problematic for untrained networks where excitatory connections are not well differentiated, and neurons are receiving very similar levels of excitatory input.
 In this case, learning does not have the ability to further differentiate the neurons, and does not work effectively.

-# NMDA
+## NMDA

 NMDA is predominantly important for learning in most parts of the brain, but in frontal areas especially, a particular type of NMDA receptor drives sustained active maintenance, by driving sustained excitatory voltage-gated conductances (Goldman-Rakic, 1995; Lisman et al, 1998; Brunel & Wang, 2001).
 The well-known external Mg+ ion block of NMDA channels, which is essential for its Hebbian character in learning, also has the beneficial effect of *keeping active neurons active* by virtue of causing an outward rectification that is the mirror-image of the GIRK inward rectification, with the complementary functional effect.
 The Brunel & Wang (2001) model is widely used in many other active maintenance / working memory models.